Attn-to-FC/Attn-to-FC/README.md

 you@server:~/dev/attn-to-fc$ time python3 my_get_activations.py /nfs/projects/attn-to-fc/data/outdir/models/ast-attendgru-fc_E07_1565109688.h5 /nfs/projects/attn-to-fc/data/outdir/models/ast-attendgru_E04_1554124260.h5 --fid=26052502
 ```

 This will output all the activation map of the attention matrix in ast-attendgru-fc as well as the ast-attendgru matrix.
-This is designed to allow comoparison between models that only differ with the addition of file context information.
+This is designed to allow comparison between models that only differ with the addition of file context information.
 It takes 2 models files as input, the first is the model with file context information while the second is the model without file context information.
 It also takes the function id (fid) as input.
 Currently this can be run for only 1 fid at a time.